kuszewski/iris-k3s/README.md

 1. Installation of a micro kubernetes server designed for desktop development and edge computing needs.
 2. Installation of IKO
+3. Prepare to create an IRIS cluster
-3. Creation of sample IRIS clusters using IKO
+4. Creation of sample IRIS clusters using IKO

-## Installation of k3s and k3d
+## Part 1.
+Installation of k3s and k3d

 k3s is a lightweight Kubernetes distribution.
 It's full-featured and 100% compliant with the Kubernetes standards.
 You can read more about it at https://k3s.io/